johnsmorgan/GLEAM-X-pipeline/README.md

+# Branch Info

+In this branch I have added a small amount of logic to create a SQLite database for each user.
+The database is initialised in the GLEAM profile.
+To avoid the bulk importing of obsids obs\_mantra.sh has been updated to import the obsid metadata into the database, and add the corresponding apparent fluxes to the calapparent table.

 # GLEAM-X-pipeline

 The goal of this pipeline is to reduce the data observed as part of the GLEAM-X project (G0008), but it is also applicable to many other MWA datasets.
 The pipeline is written for the Pawsey Magnus and Zeus systems which use a SLURM job scheduler.
 It borrows significantly from the MWA-Fast-Transients pipeline written by Paul Hancock and Gemma Anderson: https://github.com/PaulHancock/MWA-fast-image-transients.